A Hybrid DEC-SIE Framework for Potential-Based Electromagnetic Analysis of Heterogeneous Media: Theoretical framework

 \section{Theoretical framework}

 In this section, we begin with a brief overview of Maxwell’s equations in the $\Av$-$\Phi$ formulation.
 We then introduce a component-wise expression for the vector potential, formulated under the Lorenz gauge.
-Building on this formulation, we introduce the corresponding surface integral equations for the homogeneous exterior domain and a continuous exterior calculus representation---casting Maxwell's equations in the language of differential forms---for the inhomogeneous interior.
-As shown in Fig.~\ref{Figure_1}, $\Omega_1$ denotes the exterior free-space region with relative permittivity $\vare_1(\rs) = 1$ and $\Omega_2$ denote the interior region such that $\Omega_2 \equiv \Omega_s\cup \Omega_a$ has a relative permittivity $\vare_2(\rs) = \vare_s(\rs)$ for $\rs \in\Omega_s$, and $\vare_2(\rs) = 1$ for $\rs \in \Omega_a$.
-The domain $\Omega_a$ is arbitrarily chosen such that $\Gamma = \partial\Omega_2$ is embedded in free space which greatly facilitates imposing the boundary conditions.
-This is discussed in Section~\ref{sec2_2}.
+Building on this formulation, we introduce the corresponding surface integral equations for the homogeneous exterior domain.
+For the inhomogeneous interior, a continuous exterior calculus representation that casts Maxwell's equations in the language of differential forms is presented.
+In this paper, the magnetic permeability is that of free space, and a time-harmonic dependence $\exp{(-i\omega t)}$ is assumed and suppressed.

+We consider an inhomogeneous bounded region $ \Omega_s$ with spatially varying permitivity $\varepsilon(\rs) = \epsilon_0\varepsilon_s(\rs)$, where $\epsilon_0$ is the permittivity of free-space, and surrounded by free-space.
+Fields represented by a scalar potential $\Phi^{(inc)}$ and vector potential $\mathbf{A}^{(inc)}$ impinge on the object producing scalar potential $\Phi$ and vector potential $\mathbf{A}$ as shown in Fig.~\ref{Figure_1}.
+To find the potentials inside the inhomogeneous region, we define a computational domain $\Omega_2$ composed of the inhomogeneous bounded region $ \Omega_s$ and a homogeneous buffer $\Omega_a$ (i.e., $\Omega_2 \equiv \Omega_s \cup \Omega_a$) and the remaining homogeneous unbounded exterior region $\Omega_1$.
+By including the extra buffer region in the DEC domain $\Omega_2$, it is ensured that its boundary $\Gamma = \partial \Omega_2$ is embedded entirely in free space, which greatly simplifies the enforcement of boundary conditions.